Hiba-Daffallah/Hiba-Daffallah/README.md

 ## Who Am I?

-I'm **Hiba Daffallah**, a curious explorer in the world of Electrical and Electronic Engineering
-,with a passion for:
+I'm **Hiba Daffallah**, a curious explorer in the world of Electrical and Electronic Engineering, with a passion for:

 * Sustainability and renewable energy